-How familiar are you with back-to-back U.S. Open champion Brooks Koepka?
+How familiar are you with back-to-back U.S. Open champion, and now PGA Championship winner, Brooks Koepka?
 Here are a few things you need to know about the 28-year-old:

-- Brooks Koepka didn't have a great track record at Erin Hills.
+- Brooks Koepka didn't have a great track record prior at Erin Hills, before capturing his first major title at the venue.

-Though the 27-year-old's breakthrough major title came at Erin Hills, he competed at the 2011 U.S. Amateur and failed to make it to match play.
+Though the Koepka's breakthrough major title came at Erin Hills, he competed at the 2011 U.S. Amateur and failed to make it to match play.

 - Koepka’s great uncle, Dick Groat, is a legend.